Skip to content

 From an early age, Britney Kalua knew she wanted to impact her Hawaiian community in a significant way.

-She grew up with a lot of social and economic barriers.
+She grew up with a lot of social and economic challenges.
 Through those challenges, she wanted to help and bring change to people with similar backgrounds in the Hawaiian community.
 As a teenager, it was her dream to become a counselor for “at-risk” or “houseless” Hawaiian youth.
 At the age of 17, she became pregnant with her first son, and for a big part of her life, trying to make it and survive became the focus.

 She attended Hawai‘i Institute of Technology, where she earned her certificate in medical coding and billing.
 She gained experience and knowledge but discovered that the medical field was not her passion.
 Her work experience includes roles at Kealahou West O‘ahu, an emergency homeless shelter; as a freight processor with Matson Navigational Inc.; as an account specialist in Phoenix, Arizona; and as a community service specialist at Hawaiian Community Assets.